 MORE TIME?
 Check out the lovely Santa Teresa di Gallura, home of the gorgeous Cala Spinosa, Rena Bianca and Rena Majore beaches, and of the stunning Capo Testa sunset spot.
 From there you can even take a boat from the town’s tourist harbor over to the French island of Corsica, or book a boat trip to the Corsican islands of Isola Piana and Lavezzi.

-Make sure to check my post A Complete Guide To Santa Teresa Di Gallura, Sardinia.
+Make sure to check my posts A Quick Guide To Castelsardo and A Complete Guide To Santa Teresa Di Gallura, Sardinia.

 Where to stay and eat in Costa Paradiso

 If you are looking for a budget friendly place to stay in Costa Paradiso, opt for Villa Agnese, a fantastic family run bed and breakfast that is a quick ten-minute drive from the beach.
 Rooms are small but the place is spotless.

 Antica Osteria is by far the best restaurant in the area.
 It’s a local trattoria where you can try some of the staples of Sardinian cuisine.